 Similar to the question above, how many people should be on sage 50 before you switch to a new system?
 Anything more than two, you should be looking at a new system.
 The more people you are employing to do a job that could be automated in another product is more money you’re losing.

 How many companies do you have?

 - One (Sage 50)

 On Sage 50, the system doesn’t cater very well for a business with more than one company.
 You have to pay for every extra company you have, the reality is, Sage 50 isn’t designed to have anything other than one company.
-If you are on Sage 50 and have more than one, you are already pushing Sage 50 to its limits and you need to look for ways of improving your processes.
-A start will be looking at either Sage Live or Sage 200.
+If you are on Sage 50 and have more than one, you are already pushing Sage 50 to its limits and you need to look for ways to improve your processes.
+A start will be looking at either Sage Financials or Sage 200.
 Both systems are multi-company and are designed to handle more than one.
-Give us a call if you fit in this bracket, you could be losing money.
+Give us a call if you fit in this bracket, you could be losing a lot money.

 Do you use foreign currency?

-For any kind of foreign currency transactions, take a look at the capabilities of Sage Live and Sage 200.
+For any kind of foreign currency transactions, take a look at the capabilities of Sage Financials and Sage 200.